 TO 23 Metallurgy

-The technical area is divided into four research blocks, with the following working areas:
+The technical area is divided into three research blocks, with the following working areas:

 The technical committee meets 3-4 times a year at Jernkontoret or at member companies.
 The general meeting, on the other hand, is held every spring.